The Navigation component provides a Kotlin-based domain-specific language, or

 .

-Regardless of how you build your graph, you need to host the graph in a
+Before you can build your app's navigation graph, you need a place to host the

 NavHostFragment